isaacyakl/brandojs/src/readme/installation-usage.md

 <script src="./your/scripts/path/{{ pkg.details.stylizedName }}.js"></script>
 ```

-Of course, make sure the path points to where you have your scripts.
+Of course, make sure the path points to where you put the script.

 ## Verifying Installation

-To test that the library is installed correctly, create a demo instance with the following code placed right before the page's `</body>` tag:
+To test that the library is installed correctly, create a demo instance with the following code by placing it right before your page's `</body>` tag:

 ```html
 <script>